-For the three months ended March 31, 2018, the Company operated in three reportable business segments - (1) the real property operating segment, (2) the performing development services for hospitals and sales of related products developed to hospitals segment, and (3) the medical related consulting services segment.
-For the three months ended March 31, 2017, the Company operated in one reportable business segment - the medical related consulting services segment.
+For the three and six months ended June 30, 2018, the Company operated in three reportable business segments - (1) the real property operating segment, (2) the medical related consulting services segment, and (3) the performing development services for hospitals and other customers and sales of developed products to hospitals and other customers segment.
+For the three and six months ended June 30, 2017, the Company operated in two reportable business segments - (1) the real property operating segment, and (2) the medical related consulting services segment.
 The Company's reportable segments are strategic business units that offer different services and products.
 They are managed separately based on the fundamental differences in their operations.
-Information with respect to these reportable business segments for the three months ended March 31, 2018 and 2017 was as follows:
+Information with respect to these reportable business segments for the three and six months ended June 30, 2018 and 2017 was as follows: